 Publishing your authors’ research data on Dataverse repositories increases your journal’s impact:

-- By facilitating the preservation and citation of data following widely-supported conventions that improve “the robustness and reproducibility of science” (Cousijn et al., 2017; Fenner et al., 2016)
+- Preserve data and make it citable, following best practices that improve “the robustness and reproducibility of science” (Cousijn et al., 2017; Fenner et al., 2016)

-- By helping your authors meet funders’ data sharing mandates
+- Help authors meet funders’ data sharing mandates

-- By increasing the credit your authors receive for the reuse of their data.
+- Increase the credit authors receive for the reuse of their data.
 (Data Citation Synthesis Group, 2014)

 This guide recommends four ways journals can use Dataverse repositories.
 It applies to data repositories that accept data from journals, including:

 Have questions or need help using Dataverse?
 Contact Dataverse or schedule a training.
 Our support team can lead trainings for you and your team virtually or in person.

 Use Dataverse for publishing your authors’ data and making it citable

 We recommend four ways that journals can use Dataverse repositories to ensure that authors make data available and get credit for their research, with links to and from associated published articles.Please note that Dataverse is a data sharing platform.
 If your journal is seeking an indexing service for distributing research articles, we recommend the Social Science Sharing Network.
 Dataverse repositories may reserve the right to remove files and dataverses that do not contain research data.